 Itadori fish market has wide varieties of menu, three pages menu.
 All are kaisendon, fish on a bed of rice or fish bowl.
 Surprisingly, there’s also money exchange service inside the restaurant.
 I’m not sure if it’s open for public or limited only to dine-in customers who don’t have Japanese yen in cash.

 In less than 15 minutes, we had our fish bowls served.
 This was what I ordered: raw shrimp, tuna, salmon, octopus scallops, fish roe and sea urchin on a bed of rice.
 Ginger pickle and wasabi were placed together in the same bowl.
-It costed me 2,440 yen for this kaisendon.
+This kaisendon costs 2,440 yen or approximately $22.

-The taste: excellent!
 Gone all my doubts about the quality of the seafood after the first bite.
 Everything inside the bowl was fresh.
 That sea urchin was juicy and sweet.
-The octopus was thinly cut, properly prepared, easy to chew.
+The octopus was thinly cut, properly prepared and easy to chew.
 The scallops were delicate and sweet, not chewy at all.
-Tuna was yummy too although it was not the best tuna cut but it’s still tasty.
-Rice portion was slightly too much to finish.
+The tuna was yummy too although it was not the best tuna cut but it’s still tasty.
+The rice portion was slightly too much to finish.
 So, I gave half of it to my husband.
-He’s rice person, like many other Japanese.
+He’s a rice person, like many other Japanese.

 He too agreed that the tasted of the kaisendon was perfect, just like we remembered it the last time we ate at Tsukiji outer fish market.
 I tried a little bit of sea urchin from his bowl.
 His sea urchin was better, tasted sweeter.

 It was 1230 pm when we finished eating.
 The restaurant was already full house!
 It was right decision to dine before 12 pm, before everyone else think “oh, it’s time for lunch”.
 Should we decided to eat after 12 pm, we would have to wait for a table.